gorefield1/gorefield1/README.md

 I'm glad you're checking out my github :)
 I'm a school student from Germany interested in computer science.
-Currently, I'm working on small projects using Python and JavaScript, and I want to gain more experience with Linux, C, and C++
+Currently, I'm working on small projects using Python and JavaScript, and I want to gain more experience with Linux, C, C++, Arduino and Raspberry-Pi
 <!--
 **gorefield1/gorefield1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.